jpbruinsslot/slack-term/README.md

     // OPTIONAL: set the width of the sidebar (between 1 and 11), default is 1 "sidebar_width": 1,

-    // OPTIONAL: turn on desktop notifications for all incoming messages, default is false
+    // OPTIONAL: turn on desktop notifications for all incoming messages, set
-    "notify": false,
+    // the value as: "all", and for only mentions and im messages set the
+    // value as: "mention", default is turned off: "" "notify": "",

     // OPTIONAL: define custom key mappings, defaults are:
     "key_map": {